 Brown spots, also known as sun or age spots, are usually small, dark patches caused by previous chronic sun exposure and are found in every skin type.
-In lighter skin they're usually easily removed with Intense Pulsed Light (IPL), and in darker skin, with Q-switched laser treatments, chemical peels and/or prescription topical skin products.
+In lighter skin, they're usually easily removed with Intense Pulsed Light (IPL), and in darker skin, with Q-switched laser treatments, chemical peels and/or prescription topical skin products.

 Melasma presents as patches of dark pigment found on both sides of the face, usually in women, and is often triggered by hormone changes.
-Treating melasma usually requires a long-term, multi-pronged approach but it can usually be improved and maintained with a consistent skin care program, chemical peels and sometimes Q-Switched laser treatments.
+Treating melasma usually requires a long-term, multi-pronged approach but it can usually be improved and maintained with a consistent skincare program, chemical peels, and sometimes Q-Switched laser treatments.

-Post-Inflammatory Hyperpigmentation (PIH) is a darkening of skin that develops as it heals from an injury and even an injury that only produces initial redness can develop PIH.
+Post-Inflammatory Hyperpigmentation (PIH) is a darkening of the skin that develops as it heals from an injury and even an injury that only produces initial redness can develop PIH.
 It can often be faded with prescription-strength skin lightening products and IPL treatments (if the skin doesn't tan extremely easily).

-A loss of pigment in the skin that causes white spots can be due to an injury, sun damage, scarring or an autoimmune disorder like vitiligo.
+A loss of pigment in the skin that causes white spots can be due to an injury, sun damage, scarring, or an autoimmune disorder like vitiligo.
 Sometimes Profractional treatments can restore lost pigment when due to scarring.

 At Skinspirations we have the experience and the most effective devices to treat hyperpigmentation of all types.